2014 PLU Guitar Festival

 Thanks to the D’Addario Music Foundation festival participants will receive a set of guitar strings—first come, first served!
 We have nylon (classical) strings, acoustic steel strings and electric guitar strings, please indicate your choice on your registration form.

 Advance payment via check or credit card is required for registration.
 To register call the PLU Music Office at 253-535-7602 or Click HERE for a registration form to mail in.
-Preferred registration deadline is February 21, 2014.
-Space permitting, registrations will be accepted up until the day of the Festival.

 All events take place in the Mary Baker Russell Music Center